transposit-connectors/slack_new_user_notifications/README.md

 3. Enable Interactive components (See _Enable Interactive Components_ below)
 4. Navigate to the **OAuth & Permissions** page and add the following scopes:
    - `chat:write:bot`
+5. Add https://accounts.transposit.com/oauth/v2/handle-redirect as a Redirect URI.
-5. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation)
+6. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation)
-6. Enable the events (See _Enable the Events API_ below.
+7. Enable the events (See _Enable the Events API_ below.
 It doesn't let you the Request URL until you run the code!)
-7. In your Slack workspace, invite the bot to #general, where the new user will join.
+8. In your Slack workspace, invite the bot to #general, where the new user will join.

 #### Fork in Transposit